1. A successful employee rewards program should be frequent, spontaneous, and timely, ensuring recognition is given immediately after achievements.

 Delayed recognition not only diminishes the sense of achievement for employees but also fails to inspire their peers.

-Rewards and recognition should be directly related to the recipients’ specific achievements and actions to be more effective.
+To be more effective, rewards and recognition should be directly related to the recipients’ specific achievements and actions.

 Hence, a successful rewards program should clearly outline the criteria for which the employees receive appreciation.